 Q. What are signs of termites?

-The telltale signs of termites are droppings that look like sawdust; brittle drywall; damaged wood; mud tunnels; sagging walls, floors, or ceilings; piles of discarded wings; bubbling or buckled paint; and the insects themselves.
+The telltale signs of termites are droppings that look like sawdust; brittle drywall; damaged wood; mud tunnels; sagging walls, floors, or ceilings; piles of discarded wings; bubbling or buckled paint; and the insects themselves (it’s worth looking up what termites look like in order to keep an eye out).
 A professional pest inspector has the experience to find and notice these signs when the average homeowner may not.